Gambling Commission

 The Gambling Commission is an executive, non-departmental public body of the Government of the United Kingdom responsible for regulating gambling and supervising gaming law in Great Britain.
-Its remit covers arcades, betting, bingo, casinos, slot machines and lotteries, as well as remote gambling, but not spread betting.
+Its remit covers arcades, betting, bingo, casinos, slot machines and lotteries, as well as remote gambling, but not spread betting which is regulated by the Financial Conduct Authority.
 Free prize competitions and draws are free of the Commission's control under the "Gambling Act 2005".

-The stated aims of the Commission are to keep crime out of gambling, and to protect the vulnerable.
-It issues licenses to operators and advises the government on gambling-related issues.
+The stated aims of the Commission are to keep crime out of gambling, Ensure it is conducted in a fair and open manner and to protect the vulnerable.
+It issues licences to operators and advises the government on gambling-related issues.
 It also collaborates with the police over suspected illegal gambling.

 The Commission replaced the Gaming Board for Great Britain in 2007.
 In 2013, it assumed responsibility for regulating the National Lottery.

 History

 The Gambling Commission was established under the Gambling Act 2005 and assumed full powers in 2007, taking over responsibility from the Gaming Board for Great Britain, in regulating arcades, betting, bingo, casinos, slot machines and lotteries, but not spread betting (regulated by the Financial Conduct Authority).
-The Commission is a non-departmental public body, sponsored by the Department for Culture, Media and Sport.
+The Commission is a non-departmental public body, sponsored by the Department for Digital, Culture, Media and Sport.

 It is also responsible for remote gambling which includes betting online, by telephone and other communication devices using the equipment, that offer or advertise services to the residents of Great Britain.

 On 1 October 2013, the National Lottery Commission, which regulated the National Lottery, became part of the Gambling Commission.

-In March 2020, the UKGC made it mandatory for online gambling operators to participate in GamStop.
+In March 2020, the UKGC made it mandatory for online gambling operators to participate in the self-exclusion scheme GamStop.

 In October 2020, the Commission published the results of an investigation of BGO, GAN, and NetBet, three UK online gambling operators.
 The Commission concluded that in the period between September 2018 and March 2020 the operators did not make enough efforts to keep gamblers' safe and prevent money laundering.

 In April 2021, Chief Executive Neil McArthur announced that he will step down as CEO of the Commission.